GISer-Bao/Water-Classification-GEE/README.md

 ## Contact
-If you have any questions about it, please feel free to let me know. (:email: rnlibaoguang@cug.edu.cn)
+If you have any questions about it, please feel free to contact me. (:email: rnlibaoguang@cug.edu.cn)